I'm particularly interested in travel, reading, history, and cooking.

-This Lebanese-inspired dish comes from such a mission, with chicken marinated in yoghurt, mint, garlic, lemon juice, onion, and olive oil producing a delightful savory flavor to the chicken that permeates it and seeps into it.
-Chicken is aptly called to a cook what a canvas is to a painter, and this lives up to the title, providing an excellent mount for the yoghurt flavor.
-I try to serve it with pita bread in Lebanese style, but it would go well with plenty of other things as well.
+This Lebanese-inspired dish is light, fresh, and perfect, with chicken marinated in yoghurt, mint, garlic, lemon juice, onion, and olive oil, producing a delightful savory flavor.
+Chicken is an excellent match for the yoghurt flavor.
+I try to serve it Lebanese style, with pita bread, but it pairs well with plenty of other things as well.

 This recipe is an adaption of that which I had found in the book Rose Water and Orange Blossoms by Maureen Abood.